Crawl Space Encapsulation Pros and Cons

 Loss of Floor Soundproofing.

-A typical crawl space encapsulation project has the insulation removed from the joist cavity and the foundation walls insulated.
+A typical encapsulation project has the insulation removed from the joist cavity and the foundation walls insulated.
 The removal of insulation is typically the first step in a crawl space mold remediation project.
 You often see these services paired together.
 Customers reported hearing sump pumps and other crawl space equipment and noted cold spots on the floor.
 Reinstalling insulation in select areas of the floor & foam equipment covers resolves the problem at an additional expense.

 Not An Easy Fix!